sanyaade-teachings/pippi/README.md

 ### Install from source

-Or to install the most recent development version, clone this repo and install with the `-e` / 'editable' option.
-(Also note the `.` pointing to the current working directory.)
+Or to install the most recent development version.
+Install deps:

     pip install -r requirements.txt